-- a) For a student whose marks of below 20% are as a result of an application of a penalty for late submission or plagiarism and collusion, offer a reassessment opportunity in the affected module(s). - b) For any other student, consider the overall performance of the student, taking into account factors including the number of failed modules, the student's attendance and progress to date, the level of study, any recommendations of the Extenuating Circumstances Panel, and any PSRB requirements, and take one of the following actions: - i) Offer a reassessment opportunity in the affected module(s); - ii) On the recommendation of the Extenuating Circumstances Panel, permit the student to repeat the year of study, either with or without a period of interruption; - iii) Recommend to the Head of the Institution that the student should not be offered a reassessment attempt.
-Any such student would not be permitted to be reassessed in any failed module, and would be withdrawn from the Institution and receive an exit award where appropriate in accordance with Regulation 17. - 12.5.2 A student may not be referred to reassessment in a module until they have completed any Delayed Assessments in that module. - 12.5.3 Where a student has Delayed Assessment for a module and has failed another module for which Delayed Assessment has not been granted, they may be referred to reassessment in the failed module. - 12.6 In all cases, the Board may refer to the Head of Institution or nominee any student who has failed 40 credits or more within the Stage, for appropriate advice and guidance, including consideration under the Institution's attendance and engagement procedures if appropriate.
+- a) For a student whose marks of below 20% are as a result of an application of a penalty for late submission or plagiarism and collusion, offer a reassessment opportunity in the affected module(s). - b) For any other student, consider the overall performance of the student, taking into account factors including the number of failed modules, the student's attendance and progress to date, the level of study, any recommendations of the Extenuating Circumstances Panel, and any PSRB requirements, and take one of the following actions:

+- i) Offer a reassessment opportunity in the affected module(s); - ii) On the recommendation of the Extenuating Circumstances Panel, permit the student to repeat the year of study, either with or without a period of interruption; - iii) Recommend to the Head of the Institution that the student should not be offered a reassessment attempt.
+Any such student would not be permitted to be reassessed in any failed module, and would be withdrawn from the Institution and receive an exit award where appropriate in accordance with Regulation 17. - 12.6.2 A student may not be referred to reassessment in a module until they have completed any Delayed Assessments in that module. - 12.6.3 Where a student has Delayed Assessment for a module and has failed another module for which Delayed Assessment has not been granted, they may be referred to reassessment in the failed module.

+In all cases, the Board may refer to the Head of Institution or nominee any student who has failed 40 credits or more within the Stage, for appropriate advice and guidance, including consideration under the Institution's attendance and engagement procedures if appropriate.

-- 12.7 Stage Assessment for Stages 1 and 2 for Bachelors Courses with a Year or Semester Abroad, on Placement or with a Year in Industry - 12.7.1 The Board of Examiners shall confirm that a student has satisfactorily completed the Stage where the student has passed all modules and achieved the following Stage aggregate mark, or requirement of the placement provider, for the Stage in question:
+- 12.7 Stage Assessment for Integrated Masters Courses - 12.7.1 The Board of Examiners shall confirm that a student has satisfactorily completed the Stage where the student has passed all modules or has been awarded compensation in accordance with Regulation 12.4 and achieved the following Stage aggregate mark in the Stage in question, noting Regulation 6.7 regarding rounding of marks, subject to the restriction in 12.7.2: